vertica/spark-connector/examples/pyspark/README.md

 Make sure you have Docker client installed and running.
 Tested using Docker 3.3.1.
 First, set up the docker environment as mentioned in [examples](/examples/README.md), then:

-1. Download the spark connector jar file from our [releases](https://github.com/vertica/spark-connector/releases) and place it in to `/connector/target/scala-2.12/`.
+1. Download the spark connector "all" jar from our [releases](https://github.com/vertica/spark-connector/releases) and place it in to `/connector/target/scala-2.12/`.
 You can do this on your local machine as this folder is mounted.
 Alternatively, you could build the jar yourself by following the instructions [here](/CONTRIBUTING.md).
 2. Assuming you are in `docker-client_1`, use `cd /spark-connector/examples/pyspark` then run the `./run-python-example.sh` script.